ast0414/semit/docs/index.md

 # Background

 ## Variational Autoencoders

+#### Autoencoders
 In general, autoencoder is a form of unsupervised learning algorithm that implements the use of neural networks with the typical goal of data compression and dimensionality reduction.

-Overall, the structure of an autoencoder can be outlined as followed (1):
+Overall, the structure of an autoencoder can be outlined as follows:

 <p align="center">
     <img src="assets/images/autoencoders.png" alt="Autoencoders" />